MiinaMagdy/Pong/README.md

-# Pong
+# Pong ⚽
 Game with Python (pong) 🎉

-# Open Source
+# Open Source 😌
-you can download the code and edit it; HAVE FUN!! the sounds also included
+feel free to download the code and edit it; HAVE FUN!! the sounds also included